Animal protection law of the People's Republic of China: Debates

 One issue of contention is whether it is any more offensive to eat beef and lamb than cat and dog meat.
 Such notions may be based on cultural prejudice.
 For example, both the South Korean and Chinese government briefly pulled dogs off the menu from the 1988 Seoul Olympics and 2008 Beijing Olympics for westerners.

 However, it is commonly acknowledged in China and elsewhere that dog and cat slaughter involves extreme cruelty to the animals, with many being skinned alive or beaten to death.

 Animal welfare has also been a reason to restrict meat imports from China.
 As the country produced 46 million tonnes of pork in 2008, but only exported 142,000 tonnes.

 Some critics in China argue that a law for animals is an indulgence when human rights problems have yet to be solved in China.
 Some doubt whether such a law is realistic to be implemented.

+In 2025, in a survey published by the Ministry of Justice of China, 96% of citizens voted in favor of an animal anti-cruelty law.
+In the city of Dalian, in Northern China, 95% of citizens expressed support for support enacting companion animal protection laws.

+Activists in China and around the world began calling for the introduction of animal protection legislation in China following the growth and increasing global impact of organised cat torture rings.
+A leading organisation on this front is a U.S.-registered charity Feline Guardians.